lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 function lsp20VerifyCallResult(bytes32 callHash, bytes memory callResult) external returns (bytes4 magicValue);
 ```

-This function is part of the [LSP20-ReverseVerification] specification, with additional requirements as follows:
+This function is part of the [LSP20-CallVerification] specification, with additional requirements as follows:

 - MUST be called only by the linked [target](#target).

-- MUST set the reentrancy guard to false.
+- MUST set the reentrancy guard to false if it's set to true.

 - MUST return the magic value.